 Finally, Enrico Pavan, the Founder & Data Manager at Analytics Boosters showed how using Google Analytics 4 and Universal Analytics alongside each other has worked in practice for one of his clients.
 He shared a case study where he used insights from both tools to drive performance improvements.
 This is further proof that we have reached a situation where not one tool is better than the other and you can gain unique perspectives from each one.

 Overall, the key takeaway from the summit is that Google Analytics 4 is gaining in maturity.
-But before you transition completely, you need to be aware of the implications for initial and ongoing data management as well as for the analysis itself.
+But before you transition from Universal Analytics to Google Analytics 4 completely, you need to be aware of the implications for initial and ongoing data management as well as for the analysis itself.

 Certainly, investing in Google Analytics 4 configuration can provide you with new insights that can drive performance growth.
 Put implementing the tool on the agenda if you haven’t done it yet.